Dill Mammoth 1000 seeds

 Dill is excellent in sauces, soups and salads.
 A chef's favourite with fish.
 Grows up to 1.2 metres tall.

 Sow this herb in pots, containers from mid Spring onwards.
-Cover these herb seeds with finely sieved compost.
+Cover the seeds with finely sieved compost.
 Dill can be sown direct outdoors too from late June till August.

 A tall, leggy, plant, best associated with it's partnering with pickles, dill is simple and rewarding to grow.
 It has many culinary applications and is also valued by florists as a filler in flower arrangements.
 The big, wide, sprays of yellow flowers are quite pretty.